Free calculator

 Canada uses a hybrid system.
 The federal government charges a 5% GST on most goods and services.
 Some provinces harmonise with the federal government into a single Harmonized Sales Tax (HST) — ranging from 13% in Ontario to 15% in the Atlantic provinces — while others charge a separate Provincial Sales Tax (PST) on top of the federal GST.
 The mechanics are closer to VAT than to US sales tax, in that registered businesses can claim input tax credits.

-A valid VAT invoice must show both the net amount and the VAT amount separately.
-Most jurisdictions also require your VAT registration number, the invoice date, and a description of the supply.
-If your client is VAT-registered, they need these details to reclaim the input tax.
-An invoice that shows only the gross total without breaking out the VAT gives your client nothing to work with.
+A valid VAT invoice shows the net amount and the VAT amount on separate lines.
+Most countries also require your VAT registration number, the invoice date, and a description of the supply.
+A VAT-registered client needs these details to reclaim the tax, so a gross total alone leaves them nothing to work with.

 When invoicing across borders within the EU, the rules become more nuanced — B2B supplies to registered businesses in other member states are often zero-rated under the reverse charge mechanism.
 In that case, you show the net amount, write "VAT: €0 — reverse charge applies" or similar, and include your client's VAT number.
 Your client self-accounts for the VAT in their own jurisdiction.